joe-irving/defundclimatechaos/index.md

   map: false
   background_image: ''
 - buttons: []
+  text: |-
+    # Get updates

-  text: "# Stay updated\n\nSign up to get all the latest news, updates and materials
+    Sign up to get all the latest news and materials you'll need to take action on October 29.

-    you'll need to take action on October 29. \n\n[Find an event on the map](https://defundclimatechaos.uk/#map) to attend near you or [sign up to host your own event](https://actionnetwork.org/events/04aef390f9ed2e182154029889a339e3e6b27d36/edit).\n\n{% include signup-form.html %}"
+    [Find an event on the map](https://defundclimatechaos.uk/#map) to attend near you or [sign up to host your own event](https://actionnetwork.org/events/04aef390f9ed2e182154029889a339e3e6b27d36/edit).

+    {% include signup-form.html %}
   decoration: "![](/assets/images/climate-justice-now-sign-yacap-climate-strike-2020.png)"
   map: false
   background_image: ''